syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Use-a-ColorEdit-Control-in-a-Column-and-Retrieve-its-value.md

 ---
 layout: post
-title: ColorEdit-Control in Windows Forms DataBoundGrid | Syncfusion
+title: ColorEdit Control in Windows Forms DataBoundGrid | Syncfusion
 description: Learn about How to Use a Coloredit Control in a Column and Retrieve its Value support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Colored it Control in Windows Forms GridDataBoundGrid
+# Colored it Control in Windows Forms DataBoundGrid

 Set the CellType property in the cell style to "ColorEdit" and the text property to the appropriate value.
 To access a column's style, use either GridDataBoundGrid.GridBoundColumns or GridDataBoundGrid.Binder.InternalColumn depending upon whether you have explicitly added the GridBoundColumns or not.

+## How to Use a ColorEdit Control in a Column and Retrieve its Value

+This page explains about How to Use a ColorEdit Control in a Column and Retrieve its Value and more details.

 {% tabs %}
 {% highlight c# %}